 ☛ Wizard of Oz MVP

 ‘Wizard of Oz’ MVP concentrates on creating the impact that your product is the real deal when in reality it’s actually still under development.
 ‘Wizard of Oz’-type MVPs are sometimes called ‘Manual-first MVPs’ or ‘Flintstoning MVPs’.

 The biggest example of a Wizard of Oz MVP is Zappos.
 The founder Nick Swinmurn clicked photos of footwear.
 He took these pictures at brick-and-mortar stores.
 He then uploaded them on the internet to figure out if people would like to purchase shoes without even trying them on.
 Zappos has an extraordinary billion dollars in yearly revenue.

 This gives a fair understanding of what is MVP.
 A thriving startup needs MVP.
 Upcoming enterprises build MVPs.
 This aids many enterprises in launching an MVP product with minimum investment.

 Two other benefits are; hedging against losses, and verifying startup ideas.
 These instances demonstrate a lot.
-One that enterprises should primarily care about the consumers.
+One is that enterprises should primarily care about the consumers.